gexijin/idepGolem/README.md

 A more efficient alternative is to utilize the [iDEP Docker image](https://hub.docker.com/repository/docker/gexijin/idep/general) available on DockerHub.
 The only prerequisite is to install the Docker software on Linux or Docker Desktop on Windows or MacOS.

-Please note that local installation is intended for non-profit organizations only.
+Please note that local installation is free for non-profit organizations only.

 ### System requirements
 Most of modern laptop can run iDEP locally, if it has more than 10GB storage and 4GB of memory.

 ### Windows: Docker Desktop (~20 minutes, recommended)
-You do not need to understand Docker, just follow this detailed [video](https://youtu.be/EJiNG9uUq5g).
+Just follow this detailed [video](https://youtu.be/EJiNG9uUq5g).
+No prior experience with Docker is needed.
 1. Install [Docker Desktop](https://docs.docker.com/desktop/install/windows-install/).
 2. Start Windows PowerShell as an **Administrator**.
 From Windows search bar, type **PowerShell** to find the Windows PowerShell app.
 And then select **Run as an Administrator**.
 For details, see [here](https://www.howtogeek.com/742916/how-to-open-windows-powershell-as-an-admin-in-windows-10/).
 3. Enable [Windows Subsystem for Linux 2 (WSL2).](https://learn.microsoft.com/en-us/windows/wsl/install-manual)